Basic quantum coding and decoding

 In particular:

-In this setting, one qubit can store at most one bit of information that can reliably be read by a measurement.
+With this setup, one qubit can store at most one bit of information that can reliably be read by a measurement.